pennlabs/penn-courses/backend/README.md

      SQL dump file.
    - Clear the existing contents of your local database with `psql template1 -c 'drop database postgres;' -h localhost -U penn-courses` (the password is `postgres`)
    - Create a new database with `psql template1 -c 'create database postgres with owner "penn-courses";' -h localhost -U penn-courses` (same password).

+     > :warning: NOTE: If this is giving you permission denied, try running `psql template1` and enter the following query `CREATE DATABASE postgres WITH OWNER "penn-courses"`.
    - Finally, run `psql -h localhost -d postgres -U penn-courses -f pcx_test.sql` (replacing `pcx_test.sql` with the full path to that file on your computer) to load the contents of the test database (this might take a while).
    - For accessing the Django admin site, the admin username is `admin` and the password is `admin` if you use this test db.
-   - Run `python manage.py migrate` to apply migrations

 6. Running the backend

    - Run the backend in development mode with the command `python manage.py runserver`.
 This will start the server at port `8000`.
    - Once the server is running, you can access the admin console at `localhost:8000/admin`, browse auto-generated API documentation from the code on your branch at `localhost:8000/api/documentation`, or use any of the other routes supported by this backend (comprehensively described by the API documentation), usually of the form `localhost:8000/api/...`

-   - Note: if you don't need documentation specific to your branch, it is usually more convenient to browse the API docs at [penncoursereview.com/api/documentation](https://penncoursereview.com/api/documentation)
+      > :warning: NOTE: if you don't need documentation specific to your branch, it is usually more convenient to browse the API docs at [penncoursereview.com/api/documentation](https://penncoursereview.com/api/documentation)
    - With the backend server running, you can also run the frontend for any of our PCX products by following the instructions in the `frontend` README.

-   - Note: If you have not loaded the test data from the previous step (Step 4), ensure that you have created a local user named "Penn-Courses" with the password "postgres" in your PostgreSQL.
+      > :warning: NOTE: If you have not loaded the test data from the previous step (Step 4), ensure that you have created a local user named "Penn-Courses" with the password "postgres" in your PostgreSQL.
 To add the user, navigate to your pgAdmin, and follow the path of Object -> Create -> Login/Group Role and create the appropriate user.

-   - Note: If you ever encounter a `pg_hba.conf` entry error, open the `~/var/lib/postgresql/data/pg_hba.conf` file in your docker container and append the line `host  all  all 0.0.0.0/0 md5` into the file.
+      > :warning: NOTE: If you ever encounter a `pg_hba.conf` entry error, open the `~/var/lib/postgresql/data/pg_hba.conf` file in your docker container and append the line `host  all  all 0.0.0.0/0 md5` into the file.

 7. Running tests
-8. Running tests
    - Run `python manage.py test` to run our test suite.
    - To run a specific test, you can use the format `python manage.py test tests.review.test_api.OneReviewTestCase.test_course` (also note that in this example, you can use any prefix of that path to run a larger set of tests).